jerov4ds/isw_assessment/README.md

 8. run `php artisan db-seed`
 9. run `php artisan migrate`
 10. Your application should be up and running, get the endpoints from the postman collection above and make requests

+### Instructions to run frontend application
+1. CD to the frontend directory
+2. run `npm install` to install all packages
+3. run `npm run start`